Editor choice

 AT-LP60X $179

 Fully automatic, built-in preamp, nothing else to buy.
-The correct first turntable for anyone new to vinyl.
+The correct first record player for anyone new to vinyl.

 $200 to $450